First came the miners to work in the mine,

-Though all manner of brothels, cat-houses, and cribs thrived throughout the American West, those “parlor houses” that were elegantly furnished and had the most beautiful and desirable women, were obviously the most profitable.
+Though all manner of brothels, cat houses, and cribs thrived throughout the American West, those “parlor houses” that were elegantly furnished and had the most beautiful and desirable women were the most profitable.
 These better establishments were run by a female owner called a “madame.”
 This was usually an older woman who had “paid her dues” by practicing the same profession as those who worked for her.
 Many of these women became legends of the Old West for the popularity of their “houses,” the people they came into contact with, or events that occurred in their lives.

 First-class places set a good table and prided themselves on their cellars, offering choice cigars, bonded bourbon, and the finest liquors and wines.
 Customers could enjoy champagne suppers and sing with the girls around the piano.
-In very high-class parlor houses, the women could only be seen by appointment.
+In high-class parlor houses, the women could only be seen by appointment.

 The girls’ rooms were always on the second floor if there was one.
-Parlor houses would usually average six to 12 girls, plus the madame, who entertained only those customers she personally selected.
+Parlor houses usually average six to 12 girls, plus the madame, who entertained only those customers she personally selected.
 Some of the more famous madames charged as much as $1,000 for their services, such as Cripple Creek, Colorado’s famous madame, Pearl de Vere.

-Madames provided for the women who worked for them, a number of services, primarily protection, often employing “bouncers” who would rid the house of any “rif-raf.”
+Madames provided for the women who worked for them several services, primarily protection, often employing “bouncers” who would rid the house of any “rif-raf.”
 Sometimes, room and board were also provided, though, at others, the soiled doves paid rent.
 The madame would then take a split of the money earned by the “girls,” an amount that varied from house to house, and the “services” provided by the madame.

 Much of the profit in parlor houses and brothels came from drinks served.
 Prices of these drinks were raised considerably.
 Sometimes the madame kept all the money from alcohol sales; other times, she gave the girls a small commission to encourage them to ply the customer with high-priced drinks.